 We’ve mentioned Land-to-Bottle and Farm-to-Flask.
 Maine Distilleries in Freeport introduces a category all its own: Ground-to-Glass.
 What that means is that the distiller controls every aspect of the distilling process—from ground to glass—in making its award-winning Cold River Vodka.
 And it all begins, yes, in the ground, with a special ingredient you may have heard of.
 The potato.
 The superb soil and excellent growing conditions of Aroostook County elevate the local potatoes to world-class status.
 It’s a status also enjoyed by Maine Distilleries founder/partner Donnie Thibodeau and head distiller/managing partner Chris Dowe and their distinctive line of potato-based spirits—Classic Vodka, Blueberry Flavored Vodka and Classic Gin.

 Perhaps Chris Dowe sums it up best when describing just what it is that makes Maine’s distilled products distinctive, special and very much in demand.
 “People are looking for authenticity and something special in their glass.
 And it’s part of being Maine.
 It’s part of being distinctive.
 It’s part of being genuine.”
 We’ll drink to that.

 Thirsty for more?
-Explore The Maine Thing Quarterly: Maine’s Local Food Movement.
+Check out the Maine Distillers Guild for more suggestions of distillers to visit throughout our state.
+And explore The Maine Thing Quarterly: Maine’s Local Food Movement.